SAG-AFTRA, the union of actors and performers, has successfully negotiated agreements with 80 video game developers, after a month-long strike.

 He further explained that these agreements preserve “human art, ingenuity, and creativity” in interactive storytelling, showing that the AI terms in the contract are “reasonable, feasible, and sustainable.”

-It all started when, the old IMA, which protects around 2,600 voice and motion capture performers, expired in November 2022.
+The IMA, which protects around 2,600 voice and motion capture performers, expired in November 2022.
 During the latest contract negotiations, performers have been pushing for consent regarding AI replicas of their voices or likenesses, and compensation for such uses.

 This tiered IMA for indie developers is part of the traditional IMA, with the only difference being the tiered budget structure.